rhnordics/feedhenry-training/lab-04/README.md

   cp -r lab-04/support/triply-cloud-app/ triply-cloud-app
   ```

-8. Commit and push the changes on the cloud app to the remote git repo
+8. Commit and push the changes to the remote git repo

   ```shell
   cd triply-cloud-app